Data Quality

 Cross-functional steering committee

 The steering committee is in charge of facilitating data governance decisions.
-This committee is made up of a mix of the executive-level leaders, usually managers, and end users within your company.
-An ideal steering committee represents all of your company’s stakeholders, but isn’t a very large group — after all, the committee needs to be able to analyze information and make final decisions efficiently.
+This committee comprises a mix of executive-level leaders, managers, and end users within your company.
+An ideal steering committee is a small group that represents all your company’s stakeholders.
+After all, the committee needs to be able to analyze information and make final decisions efficiently.

 For data governance, the steering committee is responsible for informing general strategy, as well as maintaining deadlines and achieving previously set goals.